Understanding ISO 27001

 How long does it take to get ISO 27001 Certified?

-Duration of The Initial ISO 27001 Implementation and Certification
+Timelines for ISO 27001 Implementation and Certification

 The primary implementation effort is focused on the ISO 27001 “Plan” and “Do” phases of a PDCA cycle.
-These are the first two obligatory stages when a risk assessment is performed, and all safeguards (security controls) are applied.
+These are the first two obligatory stages when a risk assessment is performed and all safeguards (security controls) are applied.

 The size of the organization determines the duration of these two phases: